VHDPlus/vhdplus-website/docs/guide_nios2.md

 ![NIOS II Create Signals](/img/getstarted/NIOSCreateSignals.png)

 If you are done, you can compile your project.
-This will generate a `.sopc` file that you will need to create a software project.
+This will generate a `.sopc` file in your project folder that will be needed to create a software project.
+Download the design to your FPGA to be able to use software.

+## Using software

-## Creating a NIOSDuino software project
+### Creating a NIOSDuino software project

-Open the Software Creator and choose your `.sopc` file.
+1. Open the Software Creator and choose your `.sopc` file.
+2. Click on create and wait for the IDE to initialize the project

+### Downloading software to your FPGA

+1. If your project is configured correctly, you can simply click on the green arrow to compile and download your software to your FPGA

+### Using the NIOS II JTAG Monitor

+The NIOS II JTAG Monitor allows you to communicate with your FPGA over JTAG.
+If you want to test the Hello World application you will need to use this.
+You can find it in the menu at `NIOS` -> `NIOS II JTAG Monitor`